-MA2-L12-1-ps-Sticker-Title-transcript
+MA2-L12-1-el-Sticker-Title-transcript

-Digital Scrapbooking Mastery, No. 2 Lesson 12, Part 1: Classic Sticker Title for Adobe Photoshop Transcript © 2019 Jen White
+Digital Scrapbooking Mastery, No. 2 Lesson 12, Part 1: Classic Sticker Title for Photoshop Elements Transcript © 2019 Jen White

 Lesson 12 of Mastery 2 is a three part lesson.
-Here in Part 1, we'll combine a classical font and a simple stroke style to add additional depth and interest to our nearly finished scrapbook page.
-I'm beginning here in Adobe Photoshop and I have open the document that I ended with in Lesson 11.
-Press the letter D to reset the Color Chips to the default of black over white.
-And then in the Layers panel, click on the Round Speckled Fastener group to activate it.
+Here in Part 1 we'll combine a classical font and a simple stroke style to add additional depth and interest to our nearly finished scrapbook page.
+I'm beginning here in Expert mode, of Photoshop Elements and I have open the document that we ended with in Lesson 11.
+Press the letter D to reset the Color Chips to the default of black over white, and then in the Layers panel, click on the Round Speckled Fastener group to activate it.

 It's always an added bonus when you can work an element cleverly into the title of your scrapbook page.
-For my page, I'm planning to create a title that says "I love 48," where this corrugated whimsical heart will represent the word love.
+For my page, I'm planning to create a title that says I love 48, where this corrugated whimsical heart will represent the word love.
 And, here's how I'm going to do that.
 Get the Horizontal Type Tool, and in the Tool Options, open the Font Picker and choose a title font.
 I'll be using Athelas.
 When choosing a font, here are a couple of suggestions.
-In this tutorial, we'll be putting each letter or number of the title on its own layer.
-So, each letter will be individually stroked and shadowed.
+In this tutorial, we'll be putting each letter or number of the title on its own layer, so each letter will be individually stroked and shadowed.
 For that reason, I recommend using a print font as opposed to a script font.
-Also, serif fonts, those are the ones with the extensions poking out on the ends, will be much more decorative than san serif fonts, which are ultra basic.
-So back in the Tool Options, we'll set the Size of our font to 140.
-And then, click on the Color Chip to choose a color.
-On the document, click to sample a darker color of the background paper, and then in the Color Picker, choose an even darker shade of that same color and then click OK.
-Then on the document, click to place your cursor and type a letter.
+Also serif fonts, those are the ones with the extensions poking out on the ends, will be much more decorative than san serif fonts, which are ultra basic.

+So back in the Tool Options, we'll set the Size of our font to 140, and then click on the Color

+Chip to choose a color.
+In the dropdown, click on the color wheel to open the Color Picker.
+And then on your document, click to sample a darker color of the background paper.
+Back in the Color Picker, choose a slightly darker shade of that same color, and then click OK.
+Now on the document, click to place your cursor and type a letter.
 I'll type a lowercase I. Then, click the checkmark to commit.

-Next we'll add a stroke.
-In the Menu Bar, choose Layer > Layer Style > Stroke.
-In the dialog box, set the Size to 13, the Position to Outside, the Blend Mode to Normal, the Opacity to 100%, and then click on the Color Chip to open the Color Picker.
-On the document, click to sample the color of the letter or number that you just typed.
-And then back in the Color Picker, choose a slightly lighter shade of that same color.
-Click OK to close the Color Picker and then click OK to close the Layer Styles dialog box.
+Next, we'll add a stroke to the letter.
+In the Menu Bar, choose Layer > Layer Style > Style Settings.
+In the Style Settings dialog box, click to check Stroke and twirl it open.
+Set the Size of the stroke to 13, the Position to Outside, and the Opacity to 100%.
+Then, click on the Color Chip inside Style Settings dialog box.
+And then on the document, click to sample a color from the letter that you just typed, and then back in the Color Picker, choose a slightly lighter shade on that same color.
+Then, click OK.
+And then finally, click OK to close the Style Settings dialog box.